breuleux/ovld/README.md

 ## Dependent types

-A dependent type is a type that depends on a value. `ovld` supports this, either through `Literal[value]` or `Dependent[bound, check]`.
+A dependent type is a type that depends on a value.
+This enables dispatching based on the actual value of an argument.
+The simplest example of a dependent type is `typing.Literal[value]`, which matches one single value. `ovld` also supports `Dependent[bound, check]` for arbitrary checks.
 For example, this definition of factorial:

 ```python
 from typing import Literal